• Olympic: Three Parks in One

 Camping

-Food Storage Method: No Bear wires on this trail.
+Food Storage Method: No bear wires on this trail.
 Bear canisters are recommended due to lack of good trees for hanging food.
-If you are hanging food it must be hung at least 12 feet high and 10 ft. out from the nearest tree trunk.
+If you are hanging food it must be hung at least 12 feet high and 10 feet out from the nearest tree trunk.
+Visit food storage for more information.

 Campsites: White Creek Basin has small tent sites.
 Campsites also located at Marmot Lake east of O'Neil Pass.